-The measure of air tightness of a building envelope is known as its air permeability (which is measured in m3/m2h at 50 Pa excess pressure, during a fan pressurisation test).
+The measure of air tightness of a building envelope is known as its air permeability (which is measured in the volume of air loss per m2 of floor area of the home per hour at 50 Pa excess pressure, during a fan pressurisation test).
 It is always a good idea to get a dwelling pressure tested before and after any significant low carbon retrofit work is carried out, in order to establish an air tightness target.
 It will rarely be practical to reduce the air permeability to less than half the original value.

-- Improvements to exposed floors, walls and roofs should always include measures to improve air tightness.
-However, improved air tightness may result in condensation on windows and other cold surfaces, unless adequate ventilation is also provided (see the Ventilation section below). - Suspended timber floors can be a source of air leakage to under-floor voids, which are ventilated to the outside.
+Improvements to exposed floors, walls and roofs should always include measures to improve air tightness.
+However, improved air tightness may result in condensation on windows and other cold surfaces, unless adequate ventilation is also provided.
+See the Ventilation section below.

+• Suspended timber floors can be a source of air leakage to under-floor voids, which are ventilated to the outside.
 See the section on floor insulation, above.

-- Exposed wall and roof constructions should include air barriers (which may double as vapour barriers) located on the warmer side of any insulation and with taped joints and edges. - Where windows and external doors are being retained, ensure that the edges of the frames are sealed to the walls and that all openings are weather stripped.
-Air infiltration through a sash widow in good condition can be reduced by as much as 86% by adding draughtproofing. - Penetration of air barriers by services (wires and pipes) should be avoided.
+- Exposed wall and roof constructions should include air barriers (which may double as vapour barriers) located on the warmer side of any insulation and with taped joints and edges. - Where windows and external doors are being retained, ensure that the edges of the frames are sealed to the walls with no gaps and that all openings are draughtproofed.
+Air infiltration through a sash window in good condition can be reduced by as much as 86% by adding draught proofing. - Penetration of air barriers by services (wires and pipes) should be avoided.
 Some proprietary air barrier systems include grommets that allow electrical cables to run through the barrier while maintaining its integrity. - If possible, include service voids in walls and ceilings, behind the plasterboard linings but on the warmer sides of the air barriers and insulation.

-4.5 Ventilation
+4.4 Ventilation

-Traditionally in the UK the leakiness or air permeability of homes has been allowed to contribute, in an uncontrolled way, to their ventilation (i.e. the removal of stale air and provision of fresh air).
-However, retrofit work often improves air tightness (i.e. reduces air permeability) and thus reduces the level of ventilation.
-Therefore, in accordance with the 'Build tight, ventilate right' maxim good deliberate ventilation of retrofitted properties is essential to ensure indoor air quality, remove pollutants and reduce condensation risk.
+Traditionally in the UK the 'leakiness' or air permeability of homes has been allowed to contribute, in an uncontrolled way, to their ventilation (i.e. the removal of stale air and provision of fresh air).
+However, retrofit work often improves air tightness and thus reduces the level of ventilation.
+Therefore, in accordance with the 'Build tight, ventilate right' maxim deliberate ventilation of retrofitted properties is essential to ensure indoor air quality, remove pollutants and reduce condensation risk.
 Building Regulations Approved Document F Ventilation provides guidance on minimum acceptable levels of ventilation in dwellings.